mvmprojects/MVM-Kitchen-Sink/Programming Topics/Angular/README.md

 Not included: a fully implemented submit button.

-NOTE: the angular materials in this example require MatInputModule to be imported either in app.module or in your own custom module used for grouping materials.
+NOTE: the angular materials in this example require MatInputModule to be imported either in app.module or in your own custom module used for grouping materials together.

 	import { MatInputModule } from '@angular/material/input';